sparkleformation/sfn/README.md

 Note that the resources are an array, and we are using a zero based index.
 Now, this simply provides us with the information we already have seen.
-One of the handy features within the miasma library is the ability to expand supported resources.
+One of the handy features within the [miasma][miasma] library is the ability to expand supported resources.
 So, we can expand this resource:

 ```